Hialeah Park Race Track

+The Hialeah Park Race Track (also known as the Hialeah Race Track or Hialeah Park) is an American casino and former horse racetrack in Hialeah, Florida.
+The race track operated from 1922 to 2001 for thoroughbreds, and then again from 2009 to 2016 for quarter horses.
+The main track at Hialeah Park was 1 1/8 mile (9 furlongs) long with an inner turf course 146 feet less than one mile.

-The Hialeah Park Race Track (also known as the Hialeah Race Track or Hialeah Park) is a historic racetrack in Hialeah, Florida.
-Its site covers 40 square blocks of central-east side Hialeah from Palm Avenue east to East 4th Avenue, and from East 22nd Street on the south to East 32nd Street on the north.
-It was added to the U.S. National Register of Historic Places in 1979.
+The site covers 40 square blocks of central-east side Hialeah from Palm Avenue east to East 4th Avenue, and from East 22nd Street on the south to East 32nd Street on the north.
+In 1979, it was added to the U.S. National Register of Historic Places.
 The facility is served by the Miami Metrorail at Hialeah Station at Palm Avenue and East 21st Street.